jassics/security-study-plan/application-security-study-plan.md

 11. You must not ignore **[Burp Suite Pro](https://portswigger.net/burp/pro)**
 12. [Veracode](https://www.veracode.com/)
 13. [InSight from Rapid7](https://www.rapid7.com/products/insight-platform/)

-## Networking matters
-Once you are on track and now understands the heat, it's time to:
-1. Make some good LinkedIn contacts from the application security domain.
-2. Find a mentor or follow someone who shares blogs, tutorials, talks on these topics.
-3. Make connections through various security conference online/offline
-4. Publish some good appsec articles, may be basic concepts, but you must publish.
-Choose medium.com or something of your choice.
-5. Join webinars, conferences, newsletters.
-6. Help someone who is still a beginner or struggling to understand appsec concepts.
-You will even learn better while guiding/helping others.

-By the time you cover all these checklists, you will be already on a way to have a good start in a web security job role.
-All the best!

 ## Whom to follow on twitter
 Why twitter?
 Because you will see lots of security professionals very active here and sharing cool stuff often.